foobisdweik/pySOCKS5-iOS/README.md

 1. OpenPythonista 3.
 2. Drop `pySOCKS5.py` (and/or `debug_pySOCKS5.py' if you want to diagnose a connection issue`) into your script folder.
 3. Activate your iPhone's personal hotspot.
-4. Make a note of the IPv4 and IPv6 addresses (Windows will list them under Gateway Address) your client device sees when it connects to your hotspot
+4. Make a note of the IPv4 and IPv6 addresses your client device sees when it connects to your hotspot (Windows will list them under Gateway Address).
 5. Run the script.

 > **Note:** To kill the script, simply press the "X" button in Pythonista.
 The script is designed to catch the kill signal and release the port immediately.